Center for International Programs

 In the case of exchange and affiliate programs, and a few faculty-led programs, students must complete the international transfer of credit approval process as part of their WCU study abroad application.
 A detailed guide is located within each WCU study abroad application.
 The Department Head for each potential course must sign a transfer of credit permission form according to posted deadlines as part of WCU’s application process.
 Students are required to stay in constant contact with their academic advisor throughout the process to ensure that the courses that they plan to take abroad will count for their intended requirements, and they can stay on track to graduate on time.
 Students must earn a grade of “C” or higher to be eligible for transfer credit.
 Please pay careful attention to variation in grading systems found worldwide.
 The program provider or host institution can provide more information about compatibility with the grading system in the United States.

-All WCU students travelling abroad on behalf of the university as individual, non-credit participants in a conference, research project, or artistic performance must register their participation in WCU's study abroad application system prior to their departure.
+All WCU students traveling abroad on behalf of the university as individual, non-credit participants in a conference, research project, or artistic performance must register their participation in WCU's study abroad application system prior to their departure.

-Mobility International is the largest and best resources for obtaining information about studying abroad with a disability.
+Mobility International is the largest and best resource for obtaining information about studying abroad with a disability.
 Students should contact The Office of Services for Students with Disabilities at WCU to discuss the provision of accommodations at the host site, and ask WCU faculty and CIP for assistance as well.

-All students who participate in an international program will be billed a non-refundable, one-time $100 study abroad application fee through the WCU Bursar office.
+All students who apply for an international program will be billed a non-refundable, one-time $100 study abroad application fee through the WCU Bursar office.
 This fee is necessary to cover the costs of the services that each student is receiving, and to support all future international activity at WCU.
 Students that participate on multiple international programs while at WCU will not be re-charged this fee.